New Concepts of the Myth

 The winners of the contest “New Concepts of the Myth”, organized by Ferrari with Pininfarina to search for tomorrow’s car designers, come from three continents.

 Maranello, 18th November 2005 “ Luca di Montezemolo and Sergio Pininfarina announced today in Maranello the winners of the Car Design competition that greatly excited the upcoming automotive design talents from all over the world.

-The 20 finalists models have been conceived by students coming from 13 different countries, representing four renowned schools – College for Creative Studies of Detroit, Coventry University School of Art & Design, Istituto Europeo di Design of Turin and Tokyo Communication Arts.
+The 20 finalist models have been conceived by students coming from 13 different countries, representing four renowned schools – College for Creative Studies of Detroit, Coventry University School of Art & Design, Istituto Europeo di Design of Turin and Tokyo Communication Arts.

 This morning, the young designers introduced their 1:4 scale models to the jury, as well as a series of sketches and concepts of the inside and the outside of their designs.